Andy-set-studio/base-front-end-project/README.md

 	- **_generic.scss** - All generic vars that don't fit into the other groups live here

 - **global.scss** - This is the file that compiles to global.css.
 This file should only feature global styles such as body, html and wrapper etc. This file also imports the framework, components and layouts.

+- **_shame.scss** - This is for shameful hacks.
+I'd recommend only using this file to hack where absolutely needed.
+Remember - every time you write a hack, a cute kitten dies.